jsdvos/SupportingInformation_CO2captureHTS_2024/README.md

 ## Step 1 - Ideal screening

+### Step 1a - Determination of non-accessible probe-occupiable volume with Zeo++

+To check the influence of excluding inaccessible regions in the GCMC calculations of the following steps, the (non-)accessible probe-occupiable volumes of 15 000 COFs from the ReDD-COFFEE database are calculated with Zeo++.
+These probe-occupiable volumes are determined both for CO<sub>2</sub> and N<sub>2</sub>, for which a different probe radius are adopted.
+The radius of the framework atoms are defined in `mm3.rad` based on the MM3 parameters.

+**input**

+`COF.cif`, `mm3.rad`

+**command line**

+`network -r mm3.rad -volpo 1.65 1.65 3000 COF_co2.volpo COF.cif`
+`network -r mm3.rad -volpo 1.82 1.82 3000 COF_n2.volpo COF.cif`
+or
+`bash run.sh`

+**output**

+`COF_co2.volpo`
+`COF_n2.volpo`

+The input and output files for all COFs are stored in the `input.tar.xz` and `output.tar.xz` files, respectively.

+### Step 1b - COF characterization with GCMC calculations

-In the first step of the high-throughput screening, the working capacity and the ideal selectivity is calaculated for a diverse set of 15 000 COFs from the ReDD-COFFEE database.
+In the first step of the high-throughput screening, the working capacity and the ideal selectivity is calaculated with RASPA for a diverse set of 15 000 COFs from the ReDD-COFFEE database.
+Additionally, also the mixture selectivity is computed to validate our screening method in Section S2.3.
 For the selection of the diverse database, we refer to the `extract_subset.sh` script provided in the [ReDD-COFFEE landing page](https://doi.org/10.24435/materialscloud:nw-3j).
-For each of these materials, three GCMC calculations have to be performed:
+For each of these materials, four GCMC calculations have to be performed:

 - `co2_ads`: Uptake of CO<sub>2</sub> at 298 K and 10 bar
 - `co2_des`: Uptake of CO<sub>2</sub> at 298 K and 0.1 bar
 - `n2_ads`: Uptake of N<sub>2</sub> at 298 K and 10 bar
+- `mix`: Uptake of a binary mixture of CO<sub>2</sub>/N<sub>2</sub> (composition 15:85) at 298 K and 10 bar

 **input**